 - Transcripts - A bachelor's degree from an accredited institution in the United States, or proof of equivalent training at a foreign university, is required.
 Official transcripts are required for applications to graduate programs in economics before we can begin the evaluation process.

-- Resume - A current resume is requested, specifically describing those activities, honors, or awards that you believe helpful to ensuring success at Baylor.
+- Resume & Cover Letter - A current resume is required, specifically describing those activities, honors, or awards that you believe helpful to ensuring success at Baylor.

 - Application Fee - The application requires a $50 non-refundable fee.

-Deadlines for applications for admission to a Graduate Economics Program without full consideration for an assistantship are:
+The deadline for applications for admission to a Graduate Economics Program without full consideration for a scholarship is:

 - Fall entrance - June 15

-If a relevant deadline above has passed, please contact the Economics Graduate Program Director, Dr. Thomas Kelly, to ask whether your application can still be considered.
+If a relevant deadline above has passed, please contact the Economics Graduate Program Director, Dr. Van Pham, to ask whether your application can still be considered.

 ONLINE APPLICATION - At the following link, choose the program "Economics" and then select "M.S.Eco"